Unibail-Rodamco-Westfield: 2007–2017: Unibail-Rodamco

 On April 10, 2007, Rodamco Europe announced an agreement to conduct a merger of equals with Unibail to create the largest publicly traded property company in Europe.
 The merger was confirmed on June 21, 2007, after Unibail announced the acquisition of 80% of Rodamco's shares, making its offer for the remainder unconditional.
 The merged entity took effect as a société anonyme under the new name Unibail-Rodamco on June 25, 2007.

-On June 1, 2011, Unibail-Rodamco hired former FNAC CEO Christophe Cuvillier as the new COO.
-In collaboration with CEO and Chairman of the Board Guillaume Poitrinal, he led the company to five years of growth in spite of tough economic conditions.
+On June 1, 2011, Unibail-Rodamco hired former Fnac CEO Christophe Cuvillier as the new COO.
+In collaboration with CEO and chairman of the board Guillaume Poitrinal, he led the company to five years of growth in spite of tough economic conditions.

 In May 2015, Unibail revealed it had signed an agreement with the Canada Pension Plan Investment Board to sell its 46.1% stake in German shopping mall operator MFI AG for €394 million.

 2018–present: Acquisition of Westfield

 In December 2017, Unibail took over Westfield Corporation, which operated 35 shopping centres in the US and the UK, for a reported price of US$24.8 billion.
-The Australian shopping centres branded as Westfield and held by Scentre were not acquired by Unibail.
+The shopping centres in Australia and New Zealand branded as Westfield and now held by Scentre Group were not acquired by Unibail.
 The deal was completed in June 2018, and the shopping centres owned by Unibail-Rodamco before the merger had their names modified to have the Westfield brand, with 10 flagships starting in September 2019.

 In November 2020, Colin Dyer resigned as supervisory-board chairman after a shareholder meeting rejected the board's proposal to raise 3.5 billion euros ($4.15 billion).
 Dyer remained on the board but was replaced as chairman by former Unibail CEO Leon Bressler, one of a consortium of shareholders and investors who had opposed the capital increase and other proposed strategies.
-In January 2021, Jean-Marie Tritant was appointed Chairman of the Management Board and Chief Executive Officer of the group.
+In January 2021, Jean-Marie Tritant was appointed chairman of the management board and chief executive officer of the group.

-In April 2022, the company announced a plan to sell all of its U.S. malls—24 of them—within two years.